-Stefanos Tsitsipas chases tennis’s big three, with Greece (and YouTube) on his side
+Stefanos Tsitsipas chases tennis’s Big Three, with Greece (and YouTube) on his side

 But when the 2020 ATP Finals get underway Sunday, the O2 will be without fans, as has been the case nearly everywhere since tennis emerged from quarantine in mid-August.
-And Tsitsipas (pronounced “TSE-tse-pahs”), the defending champion, will still be seeking that second signature title.
+And Tsitsipas (pronounced “TSE-tse-pahs”), the defending champion and now 22, still will be seeking that second signature title.

 The global pandemic has taken a toll on tennis, upending the calendar and exiling paying spectators.
-It has also tested players’ ability to stay in form and improve without steady competition.
+It also has tested players’ ability to stay in form and improve without steady competition.

 Asked to describe his regimen during the five-month hiatus, Tsitsipas said: “Lots of ice cream.
 Lots of meditation.
 And lots of training.”

-The result has been mixed: Some highs, a few lows and a stretch in which he felt his game had plateaued.
+The result has been mixed: some highs, a few lows and a stretch in which he felt his game had plateaued.
 With a 28-12 record (.700) and one tournament title (Marseille) heading into the ATP Finals, which pits the world’s top eight singles players in a round-robin format, Tsitsipas is likely to finish 2020 ranked where he began, No. 6 in the world.

-His season’s highlight was reaching his second career Grand Slam semifinal, in October’s French Open, in which he battled back from a two-sets-to-none deficit against world No. 1 Djokovic.
+His season’s highlight was reaching his second career Grand Slam semifinal in October’s French Open, in which he battled back from a two-sets-to-none deficit against world No. 1 Djokovic.
 But he faded in the fifth set, hampered by a leg injury, while Djokovic, a 17-time Grand Slam champion, elevated his play.

 Afterward, Tsitsipas acknowledged the Serbian’s mastery and the gap between them.